hogandenver05/gitart/README.md

 The tool creates a nested Git repository dedicated to the artwork.
 Once commits are generated, pushing it to GitHub displays the artwork on your profile.

+By default, gitart automatically checks your existing GitHub contributions for each day and adjusts the commit count to ensure the total (existing + new) doesn't exceed your target.
+This prevents artwork commits from pushing days beyond the desired shade level.
+Use the `--no-count` flag to disable this behavior and commit the exact target count regardless of existing contributions.

 ## Requirements